US and Israel launch an attack on Iran with tensions high over nuclear talks

 Iran currently has a self-imposed limit on its ballistic missile program, limiting their range to 2,000 kilometers (1,240 miles).
 That puts all the Mideast and some of eastern Europe in their range.
 There is no public evidence of Iran seeking to have intercontinental ballistic missiles, though Washington has criticized its space program as potentially allowing it to one day.

-The blasts echoed just after the Israeli military said it would be using its air defense systems to bring down the Iranian fire.
+Explosions rocked Israel as the country worked to intercept incoming Iranian missiles.
 There was no immediate word on any damage or casualties from the ongoing attack.

 Several hospitals in Israel launched their emergency protocols, including moving patients and surgeries to underground facilities.

+Iranian media reported strikes nationwide.
 Roads to Khamenei's compound in downtown Tehran had been shut down by authorities as other blasts rang out across the capital.
-Neighboring Iraq closed its airspace, according to the Ministry of Transport.

-Israeli Defense Minister Israel Katz described the attack as being done “to remove threats.”
-He did not immediately elaborate.

-Trump wanted a deal to constrain Iran’s nuclear program, and he sees an opportunity while the country is struggling at home with growing dissent following nationwide protests.
-Iran had hoped to avert a war, but maintains it has the right to enrich uranium and does not want to discuss other issues, like its long-range missile program or support for armed groups like Hamas and Hezbollah.

 In Tehran, witnesses heard the first blast by Khamenei’s office.
 Iranian state television later reported on the explosion, without offering a cause.